OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-07.md

 The priest shall burn the fat on the altar, but the breast shall belong to Aaron and his sons.

 ## Leviticus 7:32
-You shall give the right thigh to the priest as a contribution from the sacrifices of your peace offerings.
+You are to give the right thigh to the priest as a contribution from the sacrifices of your peace offerings.

 ## Leviticus 7:33
 The son of Aaron who offers the blood and the fat of the peace offerings shall have the right thigh as his portion.